Communique From Some Warriors in South Dakota (1975)

 To the Peoples of the World – Zapatistas (2021)

-2011-Present, Capitalism, Consciousness Raising, Date, Defining the Enemy, Indigenous, Subjectives of Refusal, Tactics of Disruption
+2011-Present, Date, Defining the Enemy, Imperialism, Indigenous, Privatization, Self Institution, Subjectives of Refusal, Subjects Redefined, Tactics of Disruption, The Bourgeoisie

 This letter – written on January 1, 2021 – includes a description of what unites the people of the Zapatista movement and agreements to keep the struggle active.